 After our meal a skit will introduce the legendary episode of the cloak.
 Then the procession will circle around the neighborhood.
 Even though this is a German-language activity the skit will be bilingual for your convenience.

-Zum dritten mal bringt St. John’s St. Martin nach Rosenberg, Texas.
-Alle sind herzlich eingeladen eine der beliebtesten deutschen Feiertragstraditionen zu feiern am Freitag, den 11.
-November 2017.
+Zum vierten mal bringt die Johanniskirche St. Martin nach Rosenberg, Texas.
+Alle sind herzlich eingeladen eine der beliebtesten deutschen Feiertagstraditionen zu feiern am Samstag, den 10.
+November 2018.

 Jung und Alt folgen St. Martin, der hoch zu Ross unterwegs ist, mit selbstgebastelten Laternen durch die Nachbarschaft um St. John’s United Church of Christ.

 Es geht los um 18:00 Uhr mit dem Laternenbasteln.
 Bringt bitte eure eigenen Materialen mit.
 Wer dabei Hilfe braucht, melde sich bitte bei der Gemeinde.